+THE NEXT SOUND.
 Pronounce “ping” like you would in our words ping pong.
-Please read this name in pinyin: Xi Jin Ping. (did you say “see Gene ping?”).
+Please read this name in pinyin: Xi Jin Ping. (did you say “see jeen ping?”).
 It is the name of the president of China.

 Please say “yet.”
 Now leave off the t, and it will sound like “yeh.”
 Put “see” in front of it: “see-yeh.”
 That sound is spelled “xie.”
 If you say it twice, it means “thank you.”
 Please say the five sounds at left below and match each to a pinyin spelling at the right:

 About the letter a:

 In Pinyin, the letter “a” is usually pronounced “ah,” as in father.
 The word “ma” means mother, and the word “ba” means 8.
 If you put “a” after “xi” you get “see-ah.”
 That is “xia,” an early dynasty of China, about three thousand years ago.
 The “a” of father is also in the word “san” (which means 3).
 (Note that the s sound is sometimes written as an s, and sometimes as an x, which is more gentle.)

 About the combination zh

-The sound of the name “Joe” would be written “Zhou,” the next dynasty of China, during the time of King David.
-So “zh” sounds like “J,” and “ou” sounds like “oh.”
-The letter “u” when it is not with another vowel sounds like “oo.”
-Please match:
+The sound of the name “Joe” would be written “Zhou,” the next dynasty of China, about 2500 years ago.
+So “zh” sounds like “J,” and “ou” sounds like “oh.” (the sound J is sometimes written as zh, sometimes as j) Please match:

 The letter Q